metagenome-atlas/atlas/docs/usage/getting_started.rst

 ::

   Usage: atlas init [OPTIONS] PATH_TO_FASTQ

     Write the file CONFIG and complete the sample names and paths for all FASTQ files in PATH.

     PATH is traversed recursively and adds any file with '.fastq' or '.fq' in the file name with the file name minus extension as the sample ID.

   Options:
-      -d, --db-dir PATH               location to store databases (need ~50GB) [default: /Users/silas/Documents/Debug_atlas
+    -d, --db-dir PATH               location to store databases (need ~50GB) [default: /Users/silas/Documents/GitHub/Snak
-                                      /databases]
+                                    emakeProfiles/test/databases]
     -w, --working-dir PATH          location to run atlas --assembler [megahit|spades]    assembler  [default: spades]
     --data-type [metagenome|metatranscriptome]
                                     sample data type  [default: metagenome]
     --threads INTEGER               number of threads to use per multi-threaded job
-      -h, --help                      Show this message and exit.
+    --skip-qc                       Skip QC, if reads are already pre-processed -h, --help                      Show this message and exit.

 This command creates a ``samples.tsv`` and a ``config.yaml`` in the working directory.

 Have a look at them with a normal text editor and check if the samples names are inferred correctly.
 Samples should be alphanumeric names and cam be dash delimited.
 Underscores should be fine too.
 See the  :download:`example sample table <../reports/samples.tsv>`